Storage

 We can distinguish the following cases:

-1. The first operational period (in the first representative period) in a strategic period (given by $typeof(t_{prev}) = typeof(t_{rp, prev}) = = nothing$).
+1. The first operational period (in the first representative period) in an investment period (given by $typeof(t_{prev}) = typeof(t_{rp, prev}) = = nothing$).
 In this situation, the previous level is dependent on the chosen storage behavior.
 In the default case of a Cyclic behaviors, it is given by the last operational period of either the strategic or representative period:

 \[\begin{aligned} prev\_level & = \texttt{stor\_level}[n, last(t_{sp})] prev\_level & = \texttt{stor\_level}[n, last(t_{rp})] \end{aligned}\]